 "For weeks, statewide election officials have known that my name was going to be listed incorrectly on ballots here in Arkansas, but they refused to act," Bequette said.

-Bequette is one of three Republican candidates challenging GOP incumbent Sen. John Boozman for the party's nomination.
-Heath Loftis and Jan Morgan are the others.
+Bequette is one of three Republican candidates challenging GOP incumbent Sen. John Boozman for the party's nomination, along with Heath Loftis and Jan Morgan.